 When deciding between a plano-convex lens and a bi-convex lens, both of which cause collimated incident light to converge, it is usually preferable to choose a plano-convex lens if the desired absolute magnification is either less than 0.2 or greater than 5.
 Between these two values, bi-convex lenses are generally preferred.

 Thorlabs offers fixed lens mounts that can be used for mounting the lenses sold here.
-For mounting high-curvature lenses in select sizes, extra-thick retaining rings with SM05 (0.535"-40) or SM1 (1.035"-40) threading are available that provide extra clearance for spanner wrenches (see the Lens Mounting Guide tab for more information).
+For mounting high-curvature lenses in select sizes, extra-thick retaining rings with SM05 (0.535"-40) or SM1 (1.035"-40) threading are available that provide extra clearance for spanner wrenches (see the Mounting Options tab for more information).

 Optics cases are also available for storage of these lenses.
 Please click here for information.